A few questions with one word answers.

 Where will this docu-series be broadcast?

-We know it will at least be a web series.
+This will start as an on demand streaming series.
 Will it go to network?
 Would we want it to go to network?
-There are pros and cons to broadcast choices, but if we start as a web series for our first year, we can build our audience, sponsors, teams and adventures, we will be in a much better position to negotiate a network or broadcast deal or just continue to broadcast from our own servers.
+There are pros and cons to broadcast choices, but if we start as an on demand web series for our first year, we can build our audience, sponsors, teams and adventures.
+We will be in a much better position to negotiate a network or broadcast deal or just continue to broadcast from our own servers in the following years.

 What rating will this docu-series be?